Evaluating Sheffield City Council's smoking cessation incentive scheme for priority groups

 Methods

-This evaluation employs a mixed-methods approach.
+This evaluation employed a mixed-methods approach.

 Impact